 Static security analysis of source code is the initial line of defense used during the product development cycle.
-Oracle uses a static code analyzer from Fortify Software as well as a variety of internally developed tools, to catch problems while code is being written.
-Products developed in most modern programming languages (such as C/C++, Java, C#) and platforms (J2EE, .NET) are scanned to identify possible security issues.
+Oracle uses a commercial static code analyzer as well as a variety of internally developed tools, to catch problems while code is being written.
+Products developed in programming languages and platforms (J2EE, .NET) are scanned to identify possible security issues.
 This type of checking works very well for identifying buffer overflows and memory leaks in C/C++ code, resource handling issues in J2EE and .NET, finding improper credentials handling, various injections, incorrect system configurations, and so on.
 One of the drawbacks of this type of analysis is a high level of false positive reports; that is, quite a few of the reported items do not constitute a real issue.
 Typically, analysis of these scan reports involves senior engineers from the product teams who are well-familiar with the product code sorting out false positives from real issues, and reducing the number of false positives.

 Dynamic analysis activity always takes place during latter phases of product development: at the very least, the product or component should be able to run.
 Although this may vary among Oracle organizations, typically this activity is handled by a security QA team (or a similar dedicated group), and may be shared by multiple product teams.
 Dynamic analysis is aimed at externally visible product interfaces and APIs, and frequently relies on specialized tools for testing.
 Both manual and automatic tools are used for testing within Oracle.
 Automatic tools employ fuzzing technique to test network-accessible product interfaces and protocols, while manual tools require making the modifications by hand, but allow for much greater accuracy and precision.